 “We agree that beyond the religion that each person professes and the laity of the state, the Virgin of Guadalupe is a symbol of identity and peace for Mexicans,” she wrote.

-Leo celebrated a Mass Friday at the Vatican in honor of the Virgin of Guadalupe.
+Leo celebrated a Mass Friday at the Vatican in honor of Mexico's patron saint.

-The previous night, even before the masses began to sing the traditional Mexican birthday song “Las mañanitas,” thousands of people already covered the expansive esplanade outside the basilica even as streams of people continued pouring in.
+The previous night, even before the crowd began to sing the traditional Mexican birthday song “Las Mañanitas,” thousands of people already covered the expansive square outside the basilica.
+Streams of people continued to pour in.

-Images of the Guadalupana, as she is popularly known, were everywhere, including the taco stands where pilgrims stopped to regain their strength.
+Images of the Guadalupana, as she is popularly known, filled the square, including the taco stands where tired pilgrims stopped to regain their strength.

-“We came to ask for health,” said Gladys López, who walked with her teen daughter from San Felipe Teotlalcingo, some 62 miles (100 kilometers) east of the capital in Puebla state.
-“We wanted the girl to see her and we all came from our town,” she said.
+“We came to ask for health,” said Gladys López, who walked with her teen daughter and seven other family members from San Felipe Teotlalcingo, some 62 miles (100 kilometers) east of the capital in Puebla state.
+“We wanted my daughter to see her and we all came from our town.”

-The exhaustion, sleeping on the ground and the effort were worth it, López said, as she prepared to cover the last few yards of their journey.
+The exhaustion and sleeping on the ground were worth it, López said, as she prepared to cover the last few yards of their journey.

 Some waited for a priest to come out and bless their Virgin figurines.
 Some tearfully lit candles, overcome with emotion.

-“I am only going to ask for next year, that I’m allowed to bring her and have the health to be able to endure the journey,” he said.
+“I am only going to ask that (the Virgin) allows me to bring her again next year and gives me the health to endure the journey,” he said.

-According to church tradition, in 1531, the dark-skinned Virgin appeared to the Indigenous peasant Juan Diego and her image was imprinted on his cloak, which is on display inside the church.
+According to church tradition, in 1531, the Virgin appeared to the Indigenous peasant Juan Diego when her image was imprinted on his cloak, which is on display inside the church.
 Juan Diego was made a saint in 2002 by Pope John Paul II.

 Follow AP’s coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america